jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

       *N*-body gauge.
 That is, initial conditions for non-linear species as well as linear input during the simulation must all be in this gauge.
       This is the default (and only) mode of CO\ *N*\ CEPT.
-Note that all outputs are similarly in this gauge.
-Direct comparison to output from other *N*-body codes (which usually does not define a gauge at all) is perfectly doable, as the choice of gauge only becomes aparrent at very large scales.
+Note that all outputs are similarly in this gauge, including linear (CLASS) power spectra.
+Direct comparison to output from other *N*-body codes (which usually do not define a gauge at all) is perfectly doable, as the choice of gauge only becomes aparrent at very large scales.

    To finally run a simulation which include the gravitational effects from photons and neutrinos in their entirety, run